Brewers vs. Marlins Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Brandon Woodruff (4-1) will make his ninth start of the season.
+- The Brewers' Freddy Peralta (11-8) will make his 28th start of the season.

-- Woodruff will look to finish five or more innings for the ninth start in a row.
+- Peralta will look to finish five or more innings for the 18th start in a row.

-- He has finished two appearances without allowing an earned run in eight chances this season.
+- He has five appearances with no earned runs allowed in 27 chances this season.

 |Opponent